 He’s over a piney region of Alaska.
 The tree line spreads far and wide, and there are mountains in the distance.
 The Parachutist tries to imagine himself crashing down through the evergreens.
 Every snapping twig that he foresees, were he to write a blog about this episode, he may call it ‘Returning to the Earth in a very real way’, and the post would be very spiritual.
 The Parachutist is a very spiritual person in his own way.
 He has read books by Deepak Chopra, and always plays Prince music when he beds young vixens.

-The Parachutist is pleased with how easily he turned the whole tragic affair into a philosophical one.
+The Parachutist is pleased with how easily he turned the whole tragic affair into something more philosophical.

 He imagines the earth wrapping around him, his body becoming thin and embedded, and he begins to relax his muscles as it all becomes very near, the whistling becoming increased, and the mountain view becoming out of sight.
 He thinks about the terrain, and tries to picture it without trees.
 A parking lot.
 A desert.
 An ocean.
 A pile of feathers.

 To the ordinary wild porcupine, the grass is gentle and high, and the soil is agreeably moist.
 It easily absorbs the creature’s small footprints as it pads and sniffs it’s way through the sweet smelling forest, looking for whatever it is that porcupines look for.